intuition-dev/intuDocs/site/text/approach.md

 In a future with increasing automation, citizen-developers have become more widespread.
-Nowadays almost everybody can pull out a form or a web app using GUI tools.
+Nowadays almost everybody can pull out a form or a web app using low-code tools.
-In contrast to tools for citizen-developers: INTUITION.DEV aims to make professional developers more productive, 10 fold productivity increase; via automation, low-code, cross-platform, static-generator, and a built-in WebAdmin editor - facilitating app maintenance by end-users.'
+Unlike other low-code tools, this one is aimed at professional developers and uses a standard language: Pug.
+We started first with a static code generator and then added a WebAdmin that lets you edit - and then kept adding features and refactoring.
+We hope to make open source low code approach popular with professional developers.